Table of Content

 Strawberries:

-the benefits of cherries and cherry juice for treating gout symptoms are now being studied by scientists, and preliminary findings are encouraging.
+Scientists are now studying the benefits of cherries and cherry juice for treating gout symptoms, and preliminary findings are encouraging.
 Cherries are considered to be anti-inflammatory foods, and they may also help your body produce less uric acid.

 Coffee:

-you may have heard that coffee contains an acid, but this acid is not the same as uric acid.
+You may have heard that coffee contains an acid, but this acid is not the same as uric acid.
 In actuality, there are multiple ways that regular coffee consumption might lower uric acid levels.
-It quickens the rate of excretion while slowing the conversion of purine to uric acid.
+It quickens the excretion rate while slowing the conversion of purine to uric acid.

 Water:

-five to eight glasses of water a day are recommended for those who want to reduce their risk of developing gout symptoms.
+Five to eight glasses of water daily are recommended for those who want to reduce their risk of developing gout symptoms.
 Given that your kidneys employ water to eliminate uric acid in your urine, this makes logical.
 Water is beneficial to renal health as well.
 One factor that might cause gout is impaired renal function.

 Gout Dietary Recommendations from Professionals: